 Orecchiette, Sausage, and Broccoli Pasta FAQs

-Orecchiette is a pasta shape typical of Apulia, a region of Southern Italy.
-The name orecchiette means ‘little ears’ and that’s just what it looks like!
-One side of the pasta has a rough surface that is ideal for clinging onto sauces.
+Orecchiette is a pasta shape from Apulia, Southern Italy.
+The name means ‘little ears,’ which is what they look like!
+One side of the pasta is rough, perfect for holding onto sauces.

-Try to find a similar sized pasta and one with ridges or roughness to catch the sauce.
-Medium shells, fusili, farfalle, or penne would all work well in this dish.
+Look for a similar-sized pasta with ridges or rough surfaces to catch the sauce.
+Medium shells, fusilli, farfalle, or penne would all work well.

 Up-close overhead image of Orecchiette, Sausage, and Broccoli Pasta ready to be enjoyed